 But before analyzing what we have in the world of K8s operators for PgSQL, let’s define general requirements for the potential replacement of Amazon RDS…

-UPDATE (October’ 22): Please note that we now have the second part of this article, where another solution (CNPG) is examined and compared with all mentioned here.
+UPDATE (October’ 22): Please note there is a newer version of this article, where we examined another solution (CNPG) and provided an updated comparison of it with all operators mentioned here.

 What is RDS?

 In our experience, when people refer to “RDS”, they often mean a managed DBMS service that:

 - supports snapshots and can use them for recovering (preferably with PITR support);

 - allows you to create a master/slave topology;

 - allows you to perform an audit and manage users/database access.

 Generally speaking, the approaches to making RDS replacement can vary greatly, but the Ansible-like way does not suit us.
 In the Kubernetes ecosystem, operators are considered a generally accepted method of solving such tasks.

 Bringing RDS to the Kubernetes landscape, we extend the essential features mentioned above with the following recommendations (requirements?..) for operators:

 - ability to deploy them from Git and via Custom Resources;